chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 This Dockerfile will do the following:
 1. Use the `gcc-glibc:latest` Chainguard Image as the base image;
 2. Set the current working directory to `/usr/bin`;
-3. Copy our `hello.c` program code to the current directory;
+3. Copy your `hello.c` program code to the current directory;
-4. Compile our program and name it `hello`;
+4. Compile your program and name it `hello`;
 5. Execute the compiled binary when the container is started.

 ```Dockerfile